khiladikk/movie-review-sentiment-analysis-using-NLP-Scikitlearn/Readme.md

 ## Steps Involved in NLP:

-1. Tokenization: It means, divinding a text into tokens.
-It can be done with the help of tool "NLTK".
+1. Tokenization: It means, dividing a text into tokens.
+It can be done with the help of the tool "NLTK".

-2. Lemmatization: Lemmatization is the process of grouping together the different inflected forms of a word so they can be analysed as a single item.
+2. Lemmatization: Lemmatization is the process of grouping together the different inflected forms of a word so they can be analyzed as a single item.

 3. Steeming: Stemming is the process of producing morphological variants of a root/base word.
-Example- A word "Wait" can be written as waiting, waited, waits...so we noemalize these kind of text in our dataset, which is called by steeming.
+Example- A word "Wait" can be written as waiting, waited, waits...so we normalize these kinds of text in our dataset, which is called by steeming.

-4. Stop Words: There are couple of words which occur very frequently in every language and don’t have much meaning , these words are called Stop words. we remove stop words from our text data.
-Example- I,me, myself, you, your etc.
+4. Stop Words: There are a couple of words which occur very frequently in every language and don’t have much meaning, these words are called Stop words. we remove stop words from our text data.
+Example- I, me, myself, you, your etc.

 5. Data Normalization: Data normalization includes removal of unwanted and unnecessary characters from the text.

-6. Document Vectorization: We call vectorization the general process of turning a collection of text documents into numerical feature vectors.
+6. Document Vectorization: WWe call vectorization the general process of turning a collection of text documents into numerical feature vectors.

 ## Some Importamt Terminology: